alisonbessa/my-portifolio/README.md

 - Type checking with `tsc --noEmit`

 If any of these steps fail, the commit will be blocked until the code is compliant.

+## Customization

+All content is managed in the `/data` folder.
+For technical details and how to extend the data structure, see [GUIDE.md](./GUIDE.md).

+---

+Feel free to fork, customize, and make it your own!